Garrnesh/Team8_DSAI_Final_Code/README.md

 # Team8_DSAI_Final_Code
-Team 8 Lab A137 Final Code Submission
+Lab A137 Team 8 Final Code Submission

+# File Description

+Exploratory_Data_Analysis.ipynb:
-"Exploratory_Data_Analysis.ipynb" contains our EDA for our Dataset
+contains our EDA for our Dataset.

+Machine_Learning_Models.ipynb:
-"Machine_Learning_Models.ipynb" contains our training of our Machine Learning Models
+contains our training of our Machine Learning Models

+cancer.csv:
-"cancer.csv" is the CSV file of our dataset
+is the CSV file of our dataset

 # Exploratory Data Analysis
 1. Data Cleaning